 When someone has DIC caused by sepsis, the primary task is to treat the sepsis and the infection that caused it.
-In addition to treating sepsis, the clots may have to be dissolved and new clots prevented.
-This may be done with heparin, an anticoagulant, often called a blood thinner, usually dissolves clots and prevents new ones.
+Treating the clots is also important.
+Heparin, an anticoagulant, often called a blood thinner, usually dissolves clots and prevents new ones.
 When someone receives heparin, their blood is tested regularly for its ability to clot – whether it is clotting too quickly or not quickly enough – so the heparin dose can be adjusted as needed.

 A transfusion of platelets may be necessary.
 Platelets are a component of your blood that helps form clots.

 Complications from DIC

 If clots prevent blood from reaching parts of the body, tissue damage occurs.
 For example, if clots prevent blood from circulating properly to the hands or feet, the tissue may start to turn splotchy, then bluish in color (cyanotic), and then black (gangrenous) if the skin dies.
-Once the tissue has reached this stage, it must be removed.
-For some people, this may be a small patch of skin or a few fingers or toes, but for others, it could mean amputation of one or more limbs.
+Once the tissue is at this stage, it must be removed.
+For some people, this may be a small patch of skin or a few fingers or toes.
+For others, it could mean amputation of one or more limbs.

 If blood isn’t effectively reaching vital organs like your kidneys, liver, or lungs, they may have trouble functioning.
-For example, if your kidneys are affected, they may not be able to effectively filter urine, making dialysis necessary.
-If the kidneys regain function, dialysis may not be needed over the long-term.
+For example, your kidneys may not be able to effectively filter urine.
+When this happens, you may need dialysis.
+If the kidneys regain function, you may no longer need dialysis.
 Or if you are having difficulty breathing because of DIC, the doctors may choose to place you on a ventilator, a machine that pushes air into your lungs, effectively breathing for you.
 This is removed when you can breathe again on your own.